JuanPabloDiaz/food-RapidAPI/README.md

 Food - RapidAPI is a project that allows you to search for food and recipes using the Edamam Food and Grocery Database API.

+## Consuming An API and Hide Your API Keys SAFELY in React

+This is a simple app that consumes an API using React, Vite and Tailwind CSS.

+The App is secured using a key I created in Rapid API.
+This API key is saved in a `.env` file and the data is fetched from a backend server that I created using Node.js and Express.js.

+Since the app is getting the data from a backend server, the app is only working in localhost when the backend server is up and running.
+Which means that the app is not working in production yet.

+To view the project on localhost, you need to run the backend server first.
+Running the backend server is easy.
+Just run the command `npm run backend` in the terminal.
+Then, run the command `npm run dev` to start the app.

+## Food API

+The best food API for your app, website or recipe using Edamam Food and Grocery Database.

 <!-- BUILD WITH -->

 ### Built With 🔑